fa7ad/fa7ad.github.io/data/posts/02_fp-functions.md

 - Same input can not map to multiple outputs.

-  This is because that would lead to non deterministic behaviour and this is undesirable in both computer science and math.
+  This is because that would lead to non-deterministic behavior and this is undesirable in both computer science and math.

   ```javascript
   fx(1) // it should not be true once and false the next second.